vagranthint/docker-registry-mirror/README.md

 ## Features

-- Run a Docker Registry Mirror as a container on boot2docker locally with Vagrant
+- Run a Docker Registry Mirror as a container locally with Vagrant
 - Mount a local directory onto the mirrored registry in the container for persistence

 ## Requirements